“Hi guys, welcome to my YouTube channel!’

 These seven words have become increasingly common over the last three to four years.

 Why?
 Because not only is YouTube the second most popular social media network after Facebook, it has come to be a lucrative source of income for content creators.
+You can check out how to make money on Facebook.

 Founded just 15 years ago, YouTube has over 1.9 billion active monthly users.
 According to a 2018 statistic by digital agency Omnicore, over five billion videos are watched on YouTube daily…DAILY!